cosmos/governance/best_practices.md

 ## Stage 3: Your On-Chain Proposal
 A majority of the voting community should probably be aware of the proposal and have considered it before the proposal goes live on-chain.
 If you're taking a conservative approach, you should have reasonable confidence that your proposal will pass before risking deposit contributions.
 Make revisions to your draft proposal after each stage of engagement.

+See the [submitting guide](/submitting.md) for more on submitting proposals.

 ### The Deposit Period
 The deposit period currently lasts 14 days.
 If you submitted your transaction with the minimum deposit (512 ATOM), your proposal will immediately enter the voting period.
 If you didn't submit the minimum deposit amount (currently 512 ATOM), then this may be an opportunity for others to show their support by contributing (and risking) their ATOMs as a bond for your proposal.
 You can request contributions openly and also contact stakeholders directly (particularly stakeholders who are enthusiastic about your proposal).
 Remember that each contributor is risking their funds, and you can [read more about the conditions for burning deposits here](/community-pool-spend/voting.md).